Frequency-switching Array Enhanced Physical-Layer Security in Terahertz Bands: A Movable Antenna Perspective: Single-BOB-Single-Eve Scenario

-In this subsection, we analyze beam control performance for the proposed FSA with uniform frequency increment over each antenna, highlighting its impact on PLS.
-To shed useful insights, we consider the following special case. \begin{itemize} \item A uniform frequency offset is considered.
-In particular, the FIV is given by { $\boldsymbol{\Delta_f} = [\Delta_f, 2\Delta_f,\cdots, N\Delta_f]^T$}. \item For ease of analysis, we consider a special case with a single Eve and the maximum ratio transmission (MRT) beamformer $\mathbf{w}_{\rm B}(t) = \sqrt{P}_{\rm max}\mathbf{a}(f_{\rm c}, \boldsymbol{\Delta_f},\theta_{\rm B},r_{\rm B})$ is adopted \cite{liu2025physical}. \item A challenging eavesdropping scenario is considered, wherein Eve is located within the main-lobe of the FPA, i.e., $\theta_{\rm E}\in (\theta_{\rm B}-\frac{2}{N},\theta_{\rm B}+\frac{2}{N})$, where $\theta_{\rm B}$ and $\theta_{\rm E}$ denote the AoAs of Bob and Eve, respectively. \end{itemize} \begin{remark}[Extension to the general case] Although uniform frequency offsets reduce the degrees-of-freedom in beam control, it allows for tractable analysis for PLS performance.
-The general case with non-uniform frequency offsets and multiple cooperating eavesdroppers is more complicated in performance analysis and thus will be addressed in Section \ref{Sec:solving optimization problem} via solving corresponding optimization problem.
-In addition, for scenarios where Eve lies outside the main lobe of the beam steered towards Bob, i.e., $\theta_{\rm E} \notin (\theta_{\rm B} - \frac{2}{N}, \theta_{\rm B} + \frac{2}{N})$, effective eavesdropping can not be achieved at Eve.
+In this section, to facilitate performance analysis, we characterize the beam control performance of proposed FSA under \emph{uniform} frequency increment over each antenna, while non-uniform frequency offsets will be discussed in Section \ref{Sec:solving optimization problem}.
+To shed useful insights, we consider the following typical case. \begin{itemize} \item A uniform frequency offset is considered.
+Mathematically, the FIV is given by { $\boldsymbol{\Delta}_f = [\Delta_f, 2\Delta_f,\cdots, N\Delta_f]^T$}. \item There is a single Eve and the maximum ratio transmission (MRT) beamformer (i.e., $\mathbf{w}_{\rm B} = \sqrt{P}_{\rm max}\mathbf{a}(f_{\rm c}, \boldsymbol{\Delta}_f,\theta_{\rm B},r_{\rm B})$) is adopted for data transmissions to Bob \cite{liu2025physical}. \item Eve is located within the main-lobe of the FPA, i.e., $\theta_{\rm E}\in (\theta_{\rm B}-\frac{2}{N},\theta_{\rm B}+\frac{2}{N})$, where $\theta_{\rm B}$ and $\theta_{\rm E}$ denote the AoAs of Bob and Eve, respectively.
+As such, we have $\Delta_{\theta} \triangleq \theta_{\rm B}-\theta_{\rm E} \in [-\frac{2}{N},\frac{2}{N}]$.
+This represents a challenging scenario where Eve can effectively wiretap confidential information. \end{itemize} \begin{remark}[General case] \emph{Although the assumption of uniform frequency offsets reduces DoFs in the beam control, it allows for tractable analysis of PLS performance.
+The general case with non-uniform frequency offsets and multiple cooperative Eves is more complicated for performance analysis; as such, we solve the corresponding optimization problem in Section \ref{Sec:solving optimization problem}.
+In addition, for scenarios where Eve lies outside the main lobe of the beam steered towards Bob, i.e., $\theta_{\rm E} \notin (\theta_{\rm B} - \frac{2}{N}, \theta_{\rm B} + \frac{2}{N})$, effective eavesdropping cannot be achieved at Eve.
 In this scenario, it is not necessary to adjust the carrier frequency and frequency offsets to enhance PLS for Bob.
 Correspondingly, for MAs, it is not necessary to move antennas' positions.
-Hence, we only consider the case $\theta_{\rm E}\in (\theta_{\rm B}-\frac{2}{N},\theta_{\rm B}+\frac{2}{N})$ in this paper. \end{remark}
+Hence, we only consider the challenging case $\theta_{\rm E}\in (\theta_{\rm B}-\frac{2}{N},\theta_{\rm B}+\frac{2}{N})$ in this paper.} \end{remark}

 Based on the above, (P1) reduces to